Are you Opening a Restaurant Bar in the Philippines?

 - If this is a serious bar/restaurant then you will probably have a Facebook page and website.
 Make sure you control these.

 - Bank accounts can also be in your name.
 Have one ATM account for your trusted staff.
 As much as possible, try to run your accounts through online banking.
 This will allow you to track deposits and withdrawals.
-Set up payments for utilities with auto debit to deduct automatically.
+Set up payments for utilities with an auto-debit to deduct automatically from your account.

 Also, set up a private account at the same bank in your name only so you can transfer funds online from the restaurant account to your private one, leaving only enough behind for operating expenses.